Stat Trek

 • The chi-square statistic is equal to 13.5 (see Example 1 above).

-Given the degrees of freedom and the chi-square statistic, we can determine the cumulative probability of the chi-square.
-To find the cumulative probability, we enter the degrees of freedom (6) and the chi-square statistic (13.5) into the Chi-Square Distribution Calculator.
-The calculator displays the cumulative probability: 0.96.
+Given the degrees of freedom, we can determine the cumulative probability that the chi-square statistic will fall (a) between 0 and any positive value or (b) between any positive value and plus infinity.
+To find those cumulative probabilities, we enter the degrees of freedom (6) and the chi-square statistic (13.5) into the Chi-Square Distribution Calculator.

-This tells us that the probability that a standard deviation would be less than or equal to 6 minutes is 0.96.
-This means (by the subtraction rule) that the probability that the standard deviation would be greater than 6 minutes is 1 - 0.96 or .04.
+This tells us that the probability that a standard deviation would be less than or equal to 6 minutes is about 0.96; and the probability that the standard deviation would be greater than or equal to 6 minutes is about 0.04.